jfilus/byteWIKI/docs/source/softwaredevelopment.rst

 * Linux *
 - gunzip -c <file.sdimg.gz> | dd of=/dev/mmcblk0 bs=8M conv=fdatasync status=progress
-- To improve write performance, you could use bmap-tools: bmaptool copy <file.sdimg.gz> /dev/mmcblk0
+..
+Hint:: To improve write performance, you could use bmap-tools: bmaptool copy <file.sdimg.gz> /dev/mmcblk0

 ============================================
 4. How do you build an image?